sensiolabs/SensioFrameworkExtraBundle/src/Resources/doc/index.rst

             cache:       { annotations: true }
             security:    { annotations: true }
             psr_message: { enabled: false } # Defaults to true if the PSR-7 bridge is installed
+            content_safe: { annotations: true } # Defaults to true if symfony/http-foundation v5.2 or higher is installed

     .. code-block:: xml